 - And of course, candy!

 Step 1: Decorate the box.
 Then, have an adult cut a hole in two sides of the box.
-If you’re using a circle or heart box, use your judgement if additional holes are needed to keep the tray balanced when hung.
+If you’re using a circle or heart box, you may need additional holes to keep the tray balanced when hung.

 Note: At first we tried connecting the hook around the pipe cleaners, but after a few minutes of zip-lining the pipe cleaners gave in.
 You can tape them together, but instead my five-year-old suggested using the ribbon to give it “some slack and take on the weight more.”
 (OMG, I love him.)
 You can either add an additional ribbon or improvise with what you have around the house.